 is to make disciples for Christ and share God’s grace in our community.

 Kyle United Methodist Church is a community steeped in tradition and Christian love.
-Our congregation has been worshiping in our sanctuary since 1880, and was actually established before the City of Kyle!
+Our congregation has been worshiping together since 1880, and was actually established before the City of Kyle!

 Grace, the unlimited, unearned love of God, is at the heart of our belief system.
 We believe that this love comes from God, our creator, who seeks relationship with us.
 We believe it was manifest in Jesus Christ, who as fully human and fully God reconciled broken humanity, and so we seek to study and follow his ways.
 We believe that grace is experienced as the Holy Spirit, God poured out on all people, allowing us to grow in love.
 The Apostle’s Creed expresses our core beliefs as Christians.